climate-innovation-hub/.github/profile/README.md

 │   └── rxd603/
 ```

-Individual users will have write access to their own directories in `users/`.
+Individual users have write access to their own directories in `users/`.
-Only people in the writers group `wp00_w` will have write access to the `data/`, `projects/` and `shared-code/` directories.
+Only people in the writers group `wp00_w` have write access to the `data/`, `projects/` and `shared-code/` directories.